appbaseio/reactivesearch/content/docs/reactivesearch/v3/advanced/analytics.md

 nestedSidebar: 'web-reactivesearch'
 ---

 You can take advantage of search and click analytics when using [Appbase.io](https://appbase.io) as a backend with ReactiveSearch.
 Search analytics work out of the box with `analytics` prop in `ReactiveBase`.
-This recipe explains how to implement click analytics for your app.
+This recipe explains how to implement click analytics and track impressions for your app.

 ## Click Analytics